Latest Cincinnati Reds World Series Chances 2025

 How Many Times Have the Reds Made the Playoffs?

-The Reds have made the playoffs 13 times in team history.
-However, the team has not made the playoffs in the last five years; the last time the Reds made the playoffs was in 2020.
+The Reds have made the playoffs 14 times in team history.
+The team made the playoffs for the first time since 2020.

 Cincinnati Reds Playoff Chances FAQs